Ideas and Resources

 - Protect our vote!
 Every Last Vote shows you how to make sure every vote counts.

-- Help elect Democratic majorities in the US House and Senate by adopting a swing state supported by Swing Left.
+- Help elect Democratic majorities in the US House and Senate by adopting a strategic state supported by Swing Left.

-- Receive lists of mailing addresses to write personal Postcards to Voters encouraging them to vote.
+- Write personal Postcards to Voters encouraging them to vote.

 - Send letters to voters in swing states to urge them to vote with Vote Forward.